4d-depot/Build4D/Build4D/Documentation/Classes/_core.md

 |---|---|---|---|
 | $status | Boolean | out | True if the information has been correctly added. |

-Set information to the application.
+Sets the information to the application.

 <h3 id="function-sign">Function _sign</h3>